With our guide on how to spend 48 hours in the historic Vale of Durham, we'll help you plan a whistle-stop tour of this incredible part of the county.

 crowd of people watching cricket at Durham Cricket Club

-Time your visit right and you can enjoy amazing events at the Emirates Riverside.
+Time your visit right and you can enjoy amazing events at the Seat Unique Riverside.
 Throughout the year you'll find an incredible line up of world-class sporting events alongside live music happening at the riverside stadium, Chester-le-Street.
-See Durham Cricket team in action or dance the night away at an incredible open air concert.
+See Durham Cricket team in action or dance the night away at an incredible open air event.

 For more information visit our dedicated Vale of Durham page.